Residency Program in Comparative Theriogenology

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communication with referring veterinarians and clients.

-Selection will be made in accordance with the guidelines of the Veterinary Internship/Residency Matching Program.
-For application procedures, salary and benefits, and other information about the residency program, please see General Information on the VMTH web site.
+This program will not participate in the Veterinary Internship/Residency Matching Program.
+For application form, application procedures, salary and benefits, and other information about the residency program, please see Residency Information on the VMTH web site.

 ALL RESIDENTS ARE STRONGLY ADVISED TO OBTAIN A CALIFORNIA LICENSE WITHIN THE FIRST YEAR OF THE RESIDENCY IN ORDER TO WRITE PRESCRIPTIONS.